lukeIam/KeePassSubsetExport/README.md

 Additionally, I'm sharing some other entries with my family.

 ## Disclaimer
-This is my first KeePass plugin and I'm tried not to compromise security - but I can't guarantee it.
+This is my first KeePass plugin and I tried not to compromise security - but I can't guarantee it.
 **So use this plugin at your own risk.**
 If you have more experience with KeePass plugins, I would be very grateful if you have a look on the code.